Have you mastered productivity?

 WHO

 Who are you?
-Understand your personality and interests, and who you want to help.
+Explore your personality and interests.
 Who do you want to help?
 What causes are you drawn to?
 What problems do you want to solve?
 What change do you want to make to improve the world?

 WHAT